sharath-matada/Planning_Operator/README.md

   - results
   - dataset

-where the hierarchy is given via bullets.
+where the hierarchy is given via bullets and the results folder has all of the models downloaded from Hugging Face.

 - Run the jupyter-notebook.
 Sections 1 and 2 allow you to train your own models but they can be skipped.
 Sections 3 and 4 quantitatively test the models and reproduce the results in the paper.